FasterXML/jackson/README.md

 ### Other things related to or inspired by Jackson

 * [Pyckson](https://github.com/antidot/Pyckson) is a Python library that aims for same goals as Java Jackson, such as Convention over Configuration
+* [Rackson](https://github.com/griffindy/rackson) is a Ruby library that offers Jackson-like functionality on Ruby platform

 ## Documentation